wagtail/rfcs/text/100-headless-support.md

 ### Page URL Routing

 The [`get_url_parts`](https://docs.wagtail.org/en/stable/reference/pages/model_reference.html#wagtail.models.Page.get_url_parts) method needs better "how-to" documentation representative of its usage for headless websites.
+There could be room for improvement with `RoutablePageMixin` too.
 There are other known pain points in querying the data for the correct page for a given route:

 - [Keep queries other than html_path in /api/v2/pages/find/ #6577](https://github.com/wagtail/wagtail/issues/6577)
 - [Finding pages by HTML Path - redirect missing port #7595](https://github.com/wagtail/wagtail/issues/7595)